GitauHarrison/notes/chartjs.md

 Every time new data is entered, the output will be updated.

-### Show meanscore chart
+### Show mean score chart

-A [quick overview of ChartJS](https://www.chartjs.org/docs/latest/) reveals that in order for us to use this library, we need to get the latest version.
+A [quick overview of ChartJS](https://www.chartjs.org/docs/latest/) reveals that for us to use this library, we need to get the latest version.
 We will add the line below in our base template to get started.

 `app/templates/base.html: Add ChartJS`